JiggityMaggotKetamynes/Chips/YC_application.md

 ## Who are your competitors?
 What do you understand about your business that they don't?

-Q1) Our competitors are existing brokerages, trading platforms that plan to expand their tradable markets. <!-- You should name the 3 major crypto trading platforms by name and the explain how our product is diffrent then theres and why it is better -->
+Q1) Our competitors would be: interactive brokers if you were looking to trade perpetual swaps on commodities, which offers singular commodity price speculation in the form of a perpetual futures contract.
+OX.FUN if you were looking to trade perpetual swaps solely on crpyto currencies.
+Charles Schwab Futures, Forex LLC if you were to looking to trade commodity futures. <!-- You should name the 3 major crypto trading platforms by name and the explain how our product is diffrent then theres and why it is better -->

 Reguarding out in house crypto coin 'Chips'.
 The biggest compeditors to us would be Bitcoin and a stable coin like Tether.